 I love that this jam thickens on its own; there's no need to add pectin or cornstarch to thicken up a batch of this jam.
 It will thicken all by itself as it cools.

 Please note: I've never researched whether or not a water bath canning method is safe for this recipe.
 I use it, but then I store my jars in the refrigerator and use them rather quickly.
 I don't trust a water bath to keep this safe on a shelf for a long period, so use your best judgement.

 There's no need to worry, though, as this stuff is delicious—it won't last very long, anyway!
-We love it on toast and biscuits, and we've also been known to spoon it over shortcake for a phenomenal summer dessert.
+We love it on toast and biscuits, and we've also spooned it over shortcake for a phenomenal summer dessert.
 You can even warm up a bit and serve it with fresh lemon sorbet or vanilla ice cream.
 Another idea is to spoon it over a fresh lemon or vanilla pound cake or over a great New York cheesecake.
 You have plenty of options, no matter how you serve it.

-- 8 cups fresh blueberries (frozen will work if need be)
+- 8 cups fresh blueberries (frozen will work, if need be)

 - 2 cups white sugar